geraldaungst/exandria-campaign/19 Factions/Prophetic Groups/Malachite Cord.md

 - Natural balance must be protected and restored, particularly in regards to the Savalirwood
 - Direct intervention to prevent catastrophic magical events is necessary
 - Prevention and healing are preferred over aggressive countermeasures
-- Fears that assembly of the [[Lorestone of Eryndor]] will result in disaster
+- Fears that assembly of the [[Lorestone of Eryndor]] will result in disaster.
+(They are unaware that the Lorestone can be used in conjunction with a Beacon to close rifts safely and stably)
 ## Traditions/Customs:
 - Members carry icons of the Aurora's Ascendant during missions
 - Regular rituals involving artifacts and relics connected to Seraphina